Daniel Gibson: NBA, Net Worth, Wife & Retirement

 This article was last updated by on

-Daniel Gibson, nicknamed Boobie, is a popular former NBA basketball player who played for Cleveland Cavaliers.
+Daniel Hiram Gibson, nicknamed Boobie, is a former professional basketball player who played seven seasons in the National Basketball Association (NBA) for Cleveland Cavaliers.
+He has been serving as an assistant coach for the Cavaliers’ G-League team since 2022.

 Though Gibson officially retired in 2015, he ended his seven-year NBA career in 2013.
-The NBA player chose music career aftermath and now is popular as a rapper.
+After his retirement, the NBA player chose a music career and became popular as a rapper.

 While most speculated he ended his NBA career to pursue music, he had a different reason to retire early.
 So, why did Gibson retire from his NBA career?
 We have covered it all, so make sure to read it till the end.

-Furthermore, this article has covered everything from the life of Daniel Gibson from his early life to becoming a famous NBA player and his life after his retirement.
+Furthermore, this article has covered everything about Daniel Gibson, from his early life to becoming a famous NBA player and his life after retirement.

 But, before digging into his details, let’s know him briefly with his quick facts.